hubisan/share-tabs-with-gmail/README.md

 ## License

-This project is licensed under the GPLv3 License.
+This project is licensed under the [GNU General Public License Version 3](LICENSE).